gregburek/fog-bouncer/README.md

 ![fog-bouncer](https://github.com/dylanegan/fog-bouncer/raw/master/bouncer.jpg)

-A simple way to define and manage security groups for AWS through fog.
+A simple way to define and manage security groups for AWS with the backing support from fog.

 ## Usage